From: hadavar@juno.com

 Coven Revealed.
 Washington: Phoenix, 1983. p88.]

-"Halloween was thought to be the most favourable time for divination
+"Halloween was thought to be the most favorable time for

 Britannica, 1992. p646.]